hklcf/CapCutHelper/README.md

 The script then finds and opens the latest `combination` folder containing the processed clip data.

+## Tutorial
+- Exported videos are limited to 1080p resolution and 30fps.

 ## Usage
 1. Save the script as `CapCutHelper.bat`.
 2. Double-click to run or execute via Command Prompt.